NREL/wind-hybrid-open-controller/docs/controllers.md

 later date if needed.
 The `proportional_gain` for the controller may be provided on instantiation, and defaults to `proportional_gain = 1`.

-### HybridSupervisoryControllerSkeleton
+### HybridSupervisoryControllerBaseline

-Placeholder for a closed-loop supervisory controller for a hybrid wind/solar/battery plant.
+Simple closed-loop supervisory controller for a hybrid wind/solar/battery plant.
-Reads in current power production from wind, solar, and battery, as well as a few atmospheric variables, as well as a plant power reference.
-Currently, arbitrarily sets the lower level wind power, solar power, and battery power references.
-Those references are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerSkeleton` on instantiation to distribute the bulk references to each asset amongst the individual generators.
+Reads in current power production from wind, solar, and battery, as well as a plant power reference.
+Contains logic to increase the power references sent to wind, solar, and battery if the power reference is not met, and to charge the battery if there is a power surplus from wind and solar.
+Those references are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerBaseline` on instantiation to distribute the bulk references to each asset amongst the individual generators.
 Currently, only wind actually distributes the power.
-Intended for replacement by both a simple closed-loop supervisory controller and a more advanced supervisory controller.
+Intended as a baseline for comparison by a more advanced supervisory controller.